Thomas Eugene Creech: Early life

-Creech was born on September 9, 1950, in Hamilton, Ohio.
+Creech was born on September 9, 1950, in Dayton, Ohio.
 He grew up in an unstable household where his parents frequently argued with one another, eventually leading to a divorce (which happened in 1969 or 1970, according to Creech's testimony on the stand in his October 1974 trial).
 Creech was left to live with his father, who years later would die from unclear causes right in front of him on May 31, 1970, while visiting his son in prison—Thomas was housed in the psychiatric unit in Chillicothe, Ohio at the time.
 Creech claimed to have attacked the inmate nurse who had tended to his father.

 The next few years of Creech's life are difficult to verify, as they are interwoven with hearsay and his own uncorroborated claims.
 From what little can be definitively confirmed, he ran away from his hometown and became a drifter, travelling frequently cross-country.
 He was arrested July 27, 1969, for armed robbery.
 He took a plea deal, reducing the charge to unarmed robbery, and on December 11, 1969, he was sentenced to a 2-to-5-year prison term.
 He was paroled on December 2, 1971.
-In March 1973, he married 16-year-old Thomasine Loren White of Portland, Oregon, who allegedly was with Creech in Arizona on October 22, 1973 when Paul Schrader was murdered in a Tucson motel.
+In March 1973, he married 16-year-old Thomasine Loren White of Portland, Oregon, who allegedly was with Creech in Arizona on October 22, 1973, when Paul Schrader was murdered in a Tucson motel.
 Starting in early 1974, Thomasine was in and out of a psychiatric hospital in Salem, Oregon, where she eventually killed herself in November 1979.
 In a letter that Creech sent to KIVI-TV decades after the fact, he claimed that his wife had been raped by a gang of men and then thrown out a window, causing her debilitating physical and mental injuries that were the primary contributors for her decision to end her life.